alihussain5/resume/README.md

 # My resume

-Created this to try and expand my knowledge of CSS and to not have to rely on a resume template.
+Created this to try and expand my knowledge of CSS.

+Design is inspired by Deedy LaTeX resume template found at: http://www.latextemplates.com/template/deedy-resume-cv

 Example: http://alihussa.in/resume/